Dominexis/Project-Run-2/README.md

 # World border
 Do not modify the world border whatsoever.
 It is used to track time accurately for the leaderboard system.

+# Game rules
+Do not modify the game rules whatsoever.
+These are used to govern global behavior across the map and must stay the same at all times.

+# Data pack requirements
+Every contributor who uses a data pack will provide their own data pack.
+You will not be modifying the core but you will be adding your own data pack.

+The namespaces in your data pack must be unique.
+They should contain your name and not be generic like `parkour` or `puzzle`.
+Similar namespaces must be used in scoreboard objective names, tags, bossbar IDs, storage IDs, etc.

+Do not use the `#minecraft:tick` or `#minecraft:load` function tags.
+Instead, your functions will be hooked into the core and executed by it.

 # Resource pack requirements
 Any textures/models that you add to the resource pack must be added via custom item models.
 This means you cannot modify block models/textures, entity textures, UI textures, etc.